 - I once read a Hungarian proverb, which states “The believer is happy; the doubter is wise,” and then immediately scribbled in the margin: “The believer seeks comfort; the doubter seeks truth.”
 Which offers better prospects for saving the planet: truth-seeking, or pleasure-seeking?
 And is man basically inclined toward seeking truth, or seeking comfort?
 Is man basically inclined towards expanding his knowledge of how the world works, or mostly uninterested in engaging in such pursuits?

-Lots of environmentalists are of the mindset that all we need to do is be the Paul Reveres, to alert society to the impending doom, and then society will take appropriate action.
+- Lots of environmentalists are of the mindset that all we need to do is be the Paul Reveres, to alert society to the impending doom, and then society will take appropriate action.
 But what if that basic premise is all wrong?
 What if people don’t care – don’t care about finding out the truth, don’t care to hear views that run counter to their own, don’t care to concern themselves with environmental issues in general?
-[This paragraph should be in alignment with the one above it.]

 - I am frequently intrigued by the seeming contradiction that there are noted atheists, loudly sounding the alarm about religion, and there are noted environmentalists, loudly sounding the alarm to save the planet, but it seems never the twain shall meet – I don’t know of any personages championing both causes; and yet, I do see the two issues as being connected – both need to be part of a dynamic, complementary approach towards saving the planet.